ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 * It is found that, for WY's CNN model of learning MNIST, best learning rate are most likely to appear around {0.008, 0.01, 0.02, 0.04}.
 Therefore, one can reduce the search range to {0.01, 0.02, 0.04} firstly, since these three values are most likely to be the best learning rate.
 0.008, 0.06 can be checked additionaly.
 * It was observed that 0.02 are most likely to be the best learning rate for non-IID cases.

+### Updated approach for IID/Non-IID data
+Following the vanilla FL paper, grid search resolution of $10^{1/3}$ approximately leads to multiplicative factors {1,2,5,10}
+1. So for IID, since after coarse search the best values appears in 0.01-1.0, finer searches could be done within {0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1.0} according to the above resolution.
+    * According to the previous search trials, reasonable finer searches can be narrowed to **{0.05, 0.1, 0.2}**.
+    * Since candidate lr=0.08 no longer exists and lr=0.05 is very likely not better than 0.08, so existing search results will be updated by comparison between 0.01 and 0.02.
+2. Similarly for non-IID, best values are likely to appear around 0.001-0.1, so that finer searches could be done witin {0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1}.
+    * According to the previous search trials, reasonable finer searches can be narrowed done to **{0.01, 0.02, 0.05}**.
+    * Since candidate lr=0.04 no longer exists and lr=0.06 is better than 0.04 according to existing trials, so existing search results indicating lr=0.04 can be replaced by 0.05.
+However, there may not be significant differences.

 ### I. Baseline CIFAR10 learning with *torch cnn* and *tf cnn* model
 #### Torch cnn only (27 April 2021)
 N/A